Thizisfranklin/FarmGuard--Mushroom--Safety-Classifier/README.md

 * Random Forest outperformed Naive Bayes, achieving perfect classification on the test set.
 * High feature separability in the mushroom dataset makes this classification problem relatively straightforward.
+* Random Forest perfectly separates classes on this dataset.

+* Overall, Naive Bayes performs strongly but misses a few poisonous cases.

+* Odor and cap-shape are the most predictive features.

 ## Future Work